 The mission of the Community Fund for Wellesley is to promote the common good and to benefit all residents of our town.
 We serve as a permanent source of funding to foster innovation and collaboration in support of community needs and opportunities.

 The Community Fund for Wellesley (“CFFW”) is committed to supporting organizations that are working towards creating a stronger, more vibrant community in Wellesley.
 The CFFW promotes the common good and benefits all Wellesley residents by serving as a source of funding to foster innovation and collaboration across organizations that support our community’s needs.
-In celebration of our 15th anniversary, the CFFW seeks to award a total of $100,000 to organizations benefiting Wellesley residents.
-We will award one-time grants of up to $7,500 to organizations working in the areas of Arts and Culture, Community Building, Education, the Environment, and Health and Wellness.
-Typical grants will range in size from $2,500 to $5,000.
+In celebration of our 15th anniversary, the CFFW awarded a total of $100,000 to organizations benefiting Wellesley residents working in the areas of Arts and Culture, Community Building, Education, the Environment, and Health and Wellness.

 The Community Fund for Wellesley COVID-19 Relief Fund was established with an initial gift of $10,000 from the Community Fund for Wellesley.
 This initial gift was used to ensure an immediate source of grant support in the town.